 It’s all in the name.
 IF (x), then do (y).
 Otherwise, do (z).
 Performing this logical test to determine an outcome based on a true or false scenario can save a tremendous amount of time, especially when you’re faced with a long list of items to work through.

-This is just one of the many Excel formulas used by data analysts on a day-to-day basis.
-To further your expertise in data analytics, try out our free introductory short course.
 If you found this tutorial helpful, you may want to explore more of our Excel guides.
 Check out these articles: